SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 }
 </pre>

-* The `subject` refers to the page that was defined in the `setup` section.
-* The `about` describes what the test is expected to test which may help during a failure to identify potential conflicts or hints on how to resolve an issue.
-* The `type` provides specialized assertion methods with some of them requiring an extra setup to yield a comparable output but in most cases the `parser` type should suffice to create test assertions for scenarios under test.
+* The `type` provides specialized assertion methods with some of them requiring an extra setup to yield a comparable output but in most cases the `parser` type should suffice to create test assertions for common test scenarios.
 Available types
 are:
   * `query`, `concept`, and `format`
   * `parser`
   * `rdf`
   * `special`
+* The `about` describes what the test is expected to test which may help during a failure to identify potential conflicts or hints on how to resolve an issue.
+* The `subject` refers to the page that was defined in the `setup` section.

+For example, as of version 2 the `parser` type (`ParserTestCaseProcessor`) knows two assertions methods:

+- `assert-store` is to validate data against `Store::getSemanticData`
+- `assert-output` is to validate string comparison against the `ParserOutput` generated text

 ### Preparing the test environment